THE UNIVERSE: The Marvel Cinematic Universe or The MCU

 REVIEW – Ugh this one.. its just bad.
 Thor movies for some reason are the big universe builders.
 Since all of these movies are leading to the infinity stones, this movie is all about the red one.
 So, for those playing the long game, sure this movie is necessary… I guess.
 But it’s all pretty forgettable and not very good.
 At times, it’s even boring.
 I mean during the big fight between Thor and the big bad guy at the end, I dozed off.
 When I woke up, I didn’t feel the need to go back and see what happened.
 And I know this sets up a pretty big thing in the final scene, about Loki and Thor’s dad.
 But that happens at the end, so no one deals with it.
 Thor’s Mom dying should be something I care about, but it’s done is such a ham-handed way, where we get all these scenes with her we never got in the first one, ONLY so when she dies it might mean something to the other characters.
 But Loki, Thor and Odin get over it pretty quick.
 And talk about a forgettable supporting cast, one of Thor’s boys stays behind after the big battle at the beginning, and I completely forgot about it and so did the movie.
 Natalie Portman, is so not wanting to be there.
 She is such a good actress when she wants to be, and she did NOT want to in this.
 And the rest of her human friends, they all seem so crazy or incompetent.
 Why in the world would you want THOSE people to help you stop the impending universe destroying event.
 Thor call an Avenger!
 Even if it’s Hawkeye!

 So, what do you need to know for the future movies?
-As of right now nothing.
+As of 2017, nothing.
 It helps explain the bonus scene in Doctor Strange, but beyond that, skip this movie and you miss nothing that won’t be recapped in subsequent movies.
 As of 2020… there is another name for The Ether… some might call it a stone…

 Captain America: The Winter Soldier (2014)